Guide to a Perfect trip in Egypt!

 When the Christian religion was introduced in Nubia, a huge number of its inhabitants transformed to be Christians which affected every aspect of the lives of the Nubians.
 The Nubians started building Churches and Monasteries where they can practice the rituals of their new religion.
 Christianity also affected the type and style of art of the period.

 The most important Christian displays in the Nubia Museum include a wooden Coptic cross, a Coptic prayer book that contains Coptic inscriptions, Byzantine-style fresco from the church of Abdalla Nirqi, 10th century, and a Fragment of a linen shroud depicting a human face.

 When the Moslems opened Egypt in 641 AD, Islam became the official religion in Egypt.
-However in Nubia Islam took some time to replace the dominant Christian beliefs.
+However, in Nubia Islam took some time to replace the dominant Christian beliefs.
 It wasn't until the 16th century when most of the Nubian people changed their religion to become Moslems.
-This Islamic section includes a child's tunic from the Fatimid period, a Tombstone from the Fatimid period, 968-1070 AD, a water vessel from the Mamluk period.
+This Islamic section includes a child's tunic from the Fatimid period, a tombstone from the Fatimid period, 968-1070 A.D. and a water vessel from the Mamluk period.

 The last and maybe most interesting section of the Nubia Museum is the modern Nubia section with demonstrates the lives of Nubian people today and a few decades ago.
-Many tourists from around the world are fascinated with Nubia, maybe because of its unique rich culture.
-This section includes Silver pendant and anklets, a lot of Nubian handcrafts, a rassan chain worn on the forehead, and a pectoral, named the Bey necklace.
+Many tourists from around the world are fascinated with Nubia, maybe because of its uniquely rich culture.
+This section includes a silver pendant and anklets, a lot of Nubian handcrafts, a Russian chain worn on the forehead by Nubians, and a pectoral jewelry piece, named the Bey necklace.

-The Nubian Museum is considered to be among the most distinctive museums of Egypt with more than 500 thousand displays that tells the story of Nubia since prehistoric ears until today.
+The Nubian Museum is considered to be among the most distinctive museums of Egypt with more than 500,000 displays that tell the story of Nubia from prehistoric times until today.

 Daily 9AM-1PM, 5PM-9PM